+It is important that you use this opportunity to take part in the affairs of Aastrom Biosciences by voting on the business to come before this meeting.
 After reading the Proxy Statement, please promptly mark, sign, and return the enclosed proxy in the prepaid envelope to assure that your shares will be represented.
 Your shares cannot be voted unless you date, sign, and return the enclosed proxy or attend the annual meeting in person.
 Regardless of the number of shares you own, your careful consideration of, and vote on, the matters before our shareholders are important.

-A copy of Aastrom's 2001 Annual Report is also enclosed.
+A copy of Aastrom's 2003 Annual Report is also enclosed for your information.
+At the annual meeting we will review Aastrom's activities over the past year and our plans for the future.
 The Board of Directors and management look forward to seeing you at the annual meeting.